Lifton Community Primary School

 - Additional small group maths support in class from class teachers and TAs.

-- Use of support resources including Numicon.
+- Use of support resources/manipulatives such as Numicon.

 Access to a supportive environment – IT facilities/equipment/resources